AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 .. admonition:: In other languages

     One important distinction between Ada and a language like C is that statements and expressions are very clearly distinguished.
-In Ada, If you try to use an expression where a statement is required then your program will fail to compile.
+In Ada, if you try to use an expression where a statement is required then your program will fail to compile.
 This rule supports a useful stylistic principle: expressions are intended to deliver values, not to have side effects.
 It